Multiverse as an ensemble of stable and unstable Universes: Introduction

 \section{Introduction}

-In cosmology a discussion of a problem of the false vacuum and the possibility of its decay began from the papers by Coleman and his colleagues \cite{Coleman,Callan}.
+In cosmology a discussion of a problem of the false vacuum and the possibility of its decay began from the papers by Coleman and his colleagues \cite{Coleman,Callan,Col2}.
 Krauss in \cite{Krauss} analyzing properties of the false vacuum as a quantum unstable (quasi--stationary) state $|M\rangle$ drawn an attention to the problem that there may exist universes in which the lowest energy state is the false vacuum state and such that they can survive up to the times much later than times $t$ when the canonical exponential decay law holds (see also \cite{Winitzki}).
-The study of cosmological models with unstable vacua have become particularly important in the context of the discovery of the Higgs boson and of finding its mass $m_{H}$ to be $m_{H} \simeq 125.7 $ [GeV] \cite{pdg-2014}.
-It is because the Standard Model calculations performed for the Higgs particle suggests that the electroweak vacuum is unstable if the mass of the Higgs particle is around 125 --- 126 GeV \cite{Isidori,Spencer,Degrassi,Wei}, which means that our Universe may be the Universe with unstable vacuum.
-In this paper we analyze multiverse made up of ensembles of stable and unstable universes.
-The property of the universe "to be unstable" or "to be stable" is determined by properties of the vacuum state: If the vacuum state of the universe is a false vacuum then this vacuum state is unstable and it decay into the true vacuum state and thus this universe decays too.
-The decay of the false vacuum is a quantum decay process.
-So the quantum theory of unstable states seems to be an appropriate tool for the general analysis of the decay process of the false vacuum state and may help in understanding and explaining the various subtleties and properties of this process.
-The important question is under what conditions some universes can survive up to times much later than the canonical decay times and how long they are able to survive.
-An answer for these question can be found considering unstable universes as an ensemble of unstable quantum particles.
+The study of cosmological models with unstable vacua has became particularly important in the context of the discovery of the Higgs boson and of finding its mass $m_{H}$ \cite{Ade,Chat} to be $125.1 \pm 0.14$ [GeV] and the top quark mass $m_{t} \simeq 172.76 \pm 0.30$ [GeV] \cite{pdg-2020}.
+It is because the Standard Model calculations performed for the Higgs particle suggest that the electroweak vacuum is unstable if the mass of the Higgs particle is around 125 --- 126 GeV (see eg. \cite{Deg,But,Isidori,bamba,graef,Spencer,Kob,Esp,Wei,Ema,Esp1}), which means that our Universe may be the Universe with unstable vacuum.
+For this reason various mechanisms slowing the vacuum decay down or even stopping it, have been discussed in many papers (see e. g. \cite{Mar,Stojk2} and and also \cite{JK,De-Ch,Bur1,Bur2} and references therein).